Glossop

 There are great places to visit near Glossop including some great ancient sites, historic monuments, towns, caves, old mines, mountains, hiking areas, lakes, hills, ruins, rivers and streams, waterfalls, historic buildings, cities and shopping centres.

-There are a number of historic monuments near to Glossop including Arbor Low Henge.
+There are a number of lakes near to Glossop including Errwood Reservoir.

-The area around Glossop features a number of interesting rivers and streams including River Dane at Three Shires Head, and Panniers Pool.
+There are a number of rivers and streams near Glossop including River Dane at Three Shires Head, and Panniers Pool.

-Glossop's best nearby waterfalls can be found at Panniers Pool Waterfall, and Three Shires Head Waterfall.
+Glossop has some unmissable waterfalls nearby like Panniers Pool Waterfall, and Three Shires Head Waterfall.

 The area around Glossop boasts some of the best historic buildings including Solomon's Temple, and St Mary's Church Derby.